Benefit Cap

 The benefit cap sets a limit on the total amount on benefits that most working age people can claim.

-From April 2023 the total amount a single person can claim in benefits is:
+For information about the total amount a person can claim in benefits visit Benefit cap: Benefit cap amounts - GOV.UK

 The cap applies to the benefits you get as a household.
 This means that benefits received by you, your partner and dependent children who live with you, are all included.